-The program includes the following elements.
+The program includes the following elements:

-- An Employment Facilitator and a Support Officer on the ground in each region.
-They bring together key stakeholders including employers, employment services providers, higher education and training organisations to work collaboratively to address the priorities for the region, as identified in the Local Jobs Plan. - A Local Jobs and Skills Taskforce with representatives from the local region.
-They identify key employment priorities and local workforce needs and then connect and collaborate with stakeholders to design and implement solutions.
+• An Employment Facilitator and a Support Officer on the ground in each region.
+They bring together key stakeholders including employers, employment services providers, higher education and training organisations to work collaboratively to address the priorities for the region, as identified in the Local Jobs Plan (see below).

-- A Local Jobs Plan developed in consultation with local stakeholders and the Local Jobs and Skills Taskforce provides a framework for driving skills and employment outcomes in the local labour market. - A Local Recovery Fund to support activities designed to address employment and training priorities and identify opportunities to better skill participants to meet local employer demand. - A National Priority Fund (NPF) for innovative initiatives that address structural and other barriers to the attraction, recruitment and retention of job seekers and workers.
+- A Local Jobs and Skills Taskforce with representatives from the local region.
+They identify key employment priorities and local workforce needs and then connect and collaborate with stakeholders to design and implement solutions. - A Local Jobs Plan, developed in consultation with local stakeholders and the Local Jobs and Skills Taskforce, which provides a framework for driving skills and employment outcomes in the local labour market. - Australian Government Employment Facilitators deliver the Employment Facilitator role in four locations: - Three micro regions in WA in Broome, Geraldton and Kalgoorlie (these positions do not include a Support Officer) - The Mid North Coast of NSW (includes a Support Officer). - In addition to the existing Employment Facilitators, there are four Australian Government Employment Facilitators, to specifically support Net Zero transitions in the employment regions and surrounds of Fitzroy QLD, Hunter NSW, Gippsland VIC, and Southwest WA. - A Local Recovery Fund (LRF) to support activities designed to address employment and training priorities and identify opportunities to better skill participants to meet local employer demand. - A National Priority Fund (NPF) for innovative initiatives that address structural and other barriers to the attraction, recruitment and retention of job seekers and workers. - A Local Initiatives Fund (LIF) that provides a flexible pool of funding for Employment Facilitators to use towards small activities addressing community priorities.